 What is infantile esotropia?

 Esotropia is an inward turning of one or both eyes.
-Infantile esotropia begins at birth or during the first year of life.
-Infantile esotropia is also called congenital esotropia [See figure 1].
+Infantile esotropia is seen in the first year of life.
+Infantile esotropia is also called congenital esotropia, but the term infantile is preferred because the condition is usually not observed immediately after birth [See figure 1].

 Fig. 1: Child with infantile estropia.

 The cause of infantile esotropia is incompletely understood.
 We know that these children have difficulty using the two eyes together, but with early surgery these children can learn to use both eyes together..

 Patients with infantile esotropia usually have equal visual acuity.
 If one eye is turned in more frequently than the other, there is increased risk for the development of amblyopia in the eye that crosses more often.
 Amblyopia is poor vision in an eye that is structurally normal.
 It occurs because the brain ignores input from an eye.
 When an infant looks with either eye an equal amount of time, the risk of amblyopia is less.